wilp-bits-2024mt03053/scalable-services-assignment-1/INSTRUCTIONS.md

     ```
     This script will:
     - Start Minikube if it's not already running.
+    - Create the `scalable-services` namespace.
     - Build the Docker images inside Minikube.
-    - Deploy all the necessary Kubernetes resources.
+    - Deploy all the necessary Kubernetes resources to the `scalable-services` namespace.

 ## Accessing the Application